map-soriano/mukseum/README.md

 ## 🖼️ About

 Welcome to the debug pre-release of **Mukseum**!
-I'm excited to introduce you to my social media gallery where people come together to share and discover an incredible array of artifacts.
+We're excited to introduce you to our social media gallery where people come together to share and discover an incredible array of artifacts.

 ## 🧩 Key Features